-Important note – the evening before your visit:
+Important note – before your visit:

-Please note: do not assume that if it is a warm sunny day the trip will automatically go ahead.
+Do not assume that if it is a warm sunny day the trip will automatically go ahead.
 Checking the status before you leave home will save a wasted journey to Weston-super-Mare.

 On the day of your Trip